kant/cratous/README.md

 make -j9 cpu1-install
 ```

 3. At this point it should be good to run.
-To test, run the examples found in OpenUxAS/example/07_.../.
-The file runDemo.sh in each of these should run the example without any other input.
+To test, run the examples found in `OpenUxAS/example/07_.../`.
+The file `runDemo.sh` in each of these should run the example without any other input.
-Note: You may need to set the value in /proc/sys/fs/mqueue/max_msg to 1000 so that ICAROUS can run without sudo.
+Note: You may need to set the value in `/proc/sys/fs/mqueue/max_msg` to `1000` so that ICAROUS can run without `sudo`.